1996 Maryland train collision: Aftermath

 Several memorials were erected to commemorate the dead.
 In Silver Spring, a plaque was placed on a bridge above the crash site.
 In Brunswick, a stone is engraved with the names and pictures of the three CSX crew members.
 Private donations paid for the stone.
 The eight passengers who died were all students at the Harpers Ferry Job Corps Center.
 Students there erected a memorial flanked by weeping cherry trees.
 F40PHR 255 was taken to a yard for evidence, but it was eventually scrapped.
 MARC cab car 7752 was also scrapped and as well as the coaches.
-811 was repaired and put back into service but was later put into storage and will likely never run again.
+P40DC 811 was repaired and put back into service but was later put into storage in the mid-2010s and eventually scrapped in December 2025.
 MARC 73 was later returned to service and still operates today.